ButterSus/PersonalWebsite/Writerside/topics/Compilers-Introduction.md

 the target architecture.
 - **Register allocation**: It's a process of allocating registers, which usually requires a lot of analysis.
+_(It's a very complicated topic, as nowadays memory access is much, much slower than CPU operations.)_
 - **Instruction scheduling**: It's used for modern CPUs, which have a lot of pipelines, like <shortcut>out-of-order execution</shortcut>, <shortcut>branch prediction</shortcut>,
 <shortcut>cache memory</shortcut>, etc.